jorgegorka/alvareznavarro/src/pages/posts/post-327.md

 - Secure Firebase databases with rules.
 - Use Firebase function clouds.
 - Create public and protected pages.
-- Use it as the foundation of your projects to speed up development.
+- Use it as the foundation for your projects to speed up development.

 ## Technology

 This project uses all these amazing technologies.

+### Svelte

+[Svelte](https://svelte.dev) is a radical new approach to building user interfaces.
+Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app.

 ### Firebase

 It's a [suite of tools](https://firebase.google.com) from Google to help you create applications for the web and mobile.
 It gives you a database, hosting, authentication, analytics, etc.

-### Svelte

-[Svelte](https://svelte.dev) is a radical new approach to building user interfaces.
-Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app.

 ### Materializecss